iimaha-AI/developer-survey-analysis/README.md

 This project was part of a data storytelling and communication task, and results were also summarized in a blog post.

+## Dataset

+The data used in this project comes from the [Stack Overflow Developer Survey]([https://insights.stackoverflow.com/survey](https://survey.stackoverflow.co/2024/)).
+It includes responses from thousands of developers worldwide on their tools, experience, education, and salary.

 ##  Key Analyses

 - **Top Desired Developer Tools** (e.g., Docker, React, AWS)